strefli3/TFMini-Plus-I2C/README.md

 The **TFMini-S** is largely compatible with the **TFMini-Plus** and both are able to use this library.
 Although the **TFLuna** is compatible with the **TFMini-Plus** in the UART (serial) mode, in **I2C** mode it is very different and therefor this library is _not compatible_ with the **TFLuna** in **I2C** mode.
 This library is also *not compatible* with the **TFMini**, a product with its own unique command and data structure.

 Since hardware version 1.3.5 and firmware version 1.9.0, the TFMini-Plus can be configured to use the **I2C** (two-wire) protocol for its communication interface.
 The command to configure the device for **I2C** communication must be sent using the **UART** interface.
 Therefore, configuration should be made prior to the device's service installation either by using the TFMini-Plus library or by using a serial GUI test application available from the manufacturer.
-Thereafter, this libarary can be used for all further communication with the device.  _When switching between communication modes, please remember to switch the data cables, too.
+Thereafter, this library can be used for all further communication with the device.  _When switching between communication modes, please remember to switch the data cables, too.
 That sounds obvious, but has tripped me up more than once._

 This library calls the Arduino **Wire** library.
 Although largely standardized, the Wire library has been customized to accommodate a wide variety of Arduino boards that are available.
 <hr />

 ### Arduino Library Commands

-`getData( dist, flux, temp, addr)`&nbsp; passes back three, signed, 16-bit measurement data values and sends an optional, unsigned, 8-bit address.
+`getData( TheWire, dist, flux, temp, addr)`&nbsp; passes back three, signed, 16-bit measurement data values and sends an optional, unsigned, 8-bit address.
 If the default device address is used, the optional `addr` value may be omitted.
 Otherwise, a correct `addr` value always must be sent.
 If the function completes without error, it returns 'True' and sets the public, one-byte 'status' code to zero.
-Otherwise, it returns 'False' and sets the 'status' code to a library defined error code.
+Otherwise, it returns 'False' and sets the 'status' code to a library defined error code. `TheWire` is aa Arduino `TwoWire` object that represents the **I2C** bus that the device is on.

 Measurement data values are passed-back in three, 16-bit, signed integer variables:
 <br />&nbsp;&nbsp;&#9679;&nbsp; `dist` Distance to target in centimeters.
 Range: 0 - 1200
 <br />&nbsp;&nbsp;&#9679;&nbsp; `flux` Strength or quality of return signal or error.
 Range: -1, 0 - 32767
 <br />&nbsp;&nbsp;&#9679;&nbsp; `temp` Temperature of device chip in code.
 Range: -25°C to 125°C

-`getData( dist)`&nbsp; and `getData( dist, addr)`&nbsp; functions are included for further simplicity and convenience.
+`getData( TheWire, dist)`&nbsp; and `getData( dist, addr)`&nbsp; functions are included for further simplicity and convenience.
 These two functions pass back only distance data and use either the default or an assigned I2C address.

-`sendCommand( cmnd, param, addr)`&nbsp; function sends an unsigned, 32-bit command, an unsigned, 32-bit parameter and an optional, unsigned, 8-bit I2C address to the device.
+`sendCommand( TheWire, cmnd, param, addr)`&nbsp; function sends an unsigned, 32-bit command, an unsigned, 32-bit parameter and an optional, unsigned, 8-bit I2C address to the device.
 A proper command (`cmnd`) must be chosen from the library's list of defined commands.
 A parameter (`param`) can be entered directly (0x10, 250, etc.), or chosen from the Library's list of defined parameters.
 For many commands, i.e. `HARD_RESET`, the correct `param` is a `0` (zero).
 If the default device address is used, the optional `addr` value may be omitted.
 If the function completes without error, it returns 'true' and sets a public, one-byte 'status' code to zero.
 Otherwise, it returns 'false' and sets the 'status' to a Library defined error code.

 `cmnd`&nbsp;&nbsp; The defined commands are:<br />
 `GET_FIRMWARE_VERSION`, `TRIGGER_DETECTION`, `SOFT_RESET`, `HARD_RESET`, `SAVE_SETTINGS`, `SET_FRAME_RATE`, `SET_BAUD_RATE`, `STANDARD_FORMAT_CM`, `STANDARD_FORMAT_MM`, `ENABLE_OUTPUT`, `DISABLE_OUTPUT`, `SET_I2C_ADDRESS`, `SET_SERIAL_MODE`, `SET_I2C_MODE`, `I2C_FORMAT_CM`, `I2C_FORMAT_MM`

-`param`&nbsp;&nbsp; The defined paramters are:<br />
+`param`&nbsp;&nbsp; The defined parameters are:<br />
 `BAUD_9600`, `BAUD_14400`, `BAUD_19200`, `BAUD_56000`, `BAUD_115200`, `BAUD_460800`, `BAUD_921600`<br />
 and<br />
 `FRAME_0`, `FRAME_1`, `FRAME_2`, `FRAME_5`, `FRAME_10`, `FRAME_20`, `FRAME_25`, `FRAME_50`, `FRAME_100`, `FRAME_125`, `FRAME_200`, `FRAME_250`, `FRAME_500`, `FRAME_1000`